 I don’t know for sure.
 But, I think the answer has to do with groupthink.

 Evangelicalism Is My Home

 You see… I am evangelical.
-It is the culture I was raised in; the culture I claim.
+It is the culture I was raised in and the culture I claim.
 But, I am not an uncritical member of this culture.

 I agree with basic evangelical hermeneutics.
-But, that interpretive paradigm often takes me to a very different place politically and socially than many evangelicals.
+But, that interpretive paradigm often takes me to a very different place politically and socially than many of my evangelical peers.
 I fear that there are some strong, unhealthy inclinations in evangelicalism, as can be seen by some of the choices our tribe has made over the last few years.